igraph/python-igraph-ctypes/docs/NOTES.md

 # Open questions

+Open questions to be discussed regarding the design of the new igraph Python interface:

 - Shall we allow string representations of enums to be resolved to their corresponding enum values?
 This would make it possible to write something like `"directed"` instead of `Adjacency.DIRECTED`.